cosmos72/gomacro/README.md

 In other words, `*math/big.Float`, `*math/big.Int` and `*math/big.Rat` already implement it.

 What about basic types as `int8`, `int16`, `int32`, `uint`... `float*`, `complex*` ... ?
-Gomacro extends them, adding many methods equivalent to the ones declared on `*math/big.Int` to perform arithmetic and comparison, including `Cmp`:
+Gomacro extends them, automatically adding many methods equivalent to the ones declared on `*math/big.Int` to perform arithmetic and comparison, including `Cmp` which is internally defined as (no need to define it yourself):
 ```Go
 func (a int) Cmp(b int) int {
 	if a < b {